runrig-coop/the-runrig-plan/overview.md

 continued support of the USDA, the Foundation for Food and Agricultural Research and other public and private partners.

-These foundational projects, too, are part of a broader ecosystem of recent technological advancements.
+These foundational projects are themselves part of a broader groundswell of technological advancements, particularly within the field of federated and peer-to-peer systems.
 Over the last two decades or more, Tim Berners-Lee and the W3C have spearheaded the drive for a Semantic Web,[^W3C] which has made tremendous strides in just the last few years.
-Numerous practical implementations of the Solid Protocol and WebID have now reached production,[^Solid] and could prove instrumental in Runrig's success.
-Parallel developments like ActivityPub, while not strictly applicable to food and agriculture, provide a template for how standards and shared toolchains can evolve by methods of open innovation and collaboration.
-It is a model Runrig hopes to emulate.
+Practical implementations of the Solid Protocol and WebID have now reached production, and community-supported servers are free to join or can be deployed independently as a testbed for Runrig's data provider.[^Solid] [^pod] [^CSS] Parallel developments like ActivityPub, while not strictly applicable to food and agriculture, provide a template for how standards and shared toolchains can evolve by methods of open innovation and collaboration.[^ActivityPub] [^ActivityPub_FSF]

 By taking advantage of these open standards and tools, there is a lot that can be done by essentially snapping together off-the-shelf components.
 Combining